Modelling of the radio spectrum evolution in the binary pulsar B1259$-$63: PSR B1259 63 radio spectrum: detailed analysis

 \subsection{Results}

-Detailed study of PSR B1259$-$63 spectra constructed for few orbital epochs was presented in Paper I. The authors also analysed published data of the pulsar radio fluxes measured during three periastron passages in: 1997, 2001 and 2004.
-But in Paper I while calculating the average flux densities were used only those data sets that contained the flux measurements at least for four frequencies in a given observing day.
-We have extended the database by including all measurements published so far.
-Fig.~\ref{intervals} shows the spectra for various orbital phase ranges which can be used as a reference spectra while analysing the spectrum for a given observing day.
+In Paper I, there was presented a study of PSR B1259$-$63 spectra constructed for some orbital epochs.
+The authors also analysed published data on the pulsar radio fluxes measured during three periastron passages in: 1997, 2001 and 2004.
+While calculating the average flux densities in Paper I, however, only those data sets were used that contained the flux measurements at least for four frequencies in a given observing day.
+In the present paper we have extended the database by including all measurements published so far.
+Fig.~\ref{intervals} shows the spectra for various orbital phase ranges which can be used as a reference spectra when analysing the spectrum for a given observing day.
 It seems clear that the shape of the PSR B1259$-$63 spectrum depends on the orbital phase.
 Therefore, we can acknowledge that the spectrum of PSR B1259$-$63 undergoes evolution.
 In Paper I it was suggested that the free-free absorption in the stellar wind can be responsible for this effect.
 Moreover, our analysis confirms that the shape of spectra are not fully symmetric with respect to the periastron point (see Paper I).
 One can note that the flux density values on the left panel are generally smaller that those on the right panel of Fig.\ref{intervals}.
-This effect can be explained by the fact that the waves emitted before the periastron passage travel longer distance through the stellar wind (see Fig.~4 in Paper I).
+This effect can be explained by influence of the stellar wind as the waves emitted before the periastron passage travel longer distance through the wind (see Fig.~4 in Paper I).
 Thus, they are affected by the free-free absorption stronger than the waves emitted after the eclipse.
 We can also confirm that the peak (or in some cases break) frequency depends on the orbital phase.